 The calculus of risks for central banks is finely balanced

 Similar to the central banks, we expect that many of the factors driving higher inflation presently will abate through time, we are mindful that supply chain challenges in particular have lasted longer than we had initially anticipated.
-With high prices expected to continue into the winter period, and into 2022, this leaves the calculus of risks for central banks finely balanced.
+With high prices expected to continue into the summer period, and into 2022, this leaves the calculus of risks for central banks finely balanced.
 On one hand, high prices will likely act as a drag on economic growth and should therefore abate as either demands drops to equalise with constrained supply, or supply eventually picks up.
 On the other hand, extended periods of higher prices pose a risk to the unanchoring of inflation expectations, which may result in a more persistent inflationary environment.

 Central bankers are generally cautious creatures, but clearly the current environment has tilted their attitudes in a more hawkish direction and bond markets are in the midst of repricing to reflect this shift.